 This approach supports family discipleship and learning together.
 Whole-family learning means students study the same topic at the same time at the appropriate learning level.
 When the family comes together, everyone participates.
 Our families enjoy more meaningful dinner-table conversation and deeper evening devotions.

-Integrated studies brings subjects together to solidify them in the student’s mind and make them easier to understand, remember, and enjoy.
+Integrated study brings subjects together to solidify them in the student’s mind and make them easier to understand, remember, and enjoy.

 Statement of Faith